Chai-T29/Chai-T29.github.io/_posts/2019-01-03-basic-rules-for-walking-in-the-mountains.md

 ## Feature Extraction using HODA

 As mentioned earlier, this feature extraction method is based off of the paper, “Tensor Decompositions for Feature Extraction and Classification of High Dimensional Datasets” by Anh Huy Phan and Andrzej Cichocki [[1]](#references), and it is an iterative process.
-If you are not the biggest fan of math, you can skip over this section!
+If you are not the biggest fan of math, you can skip over to the [next section](#implementing-the-hoda-algorithm)!

 The HODA algorithm is formulated as such: